remark-lint-fenced-code-marker

 Recommendation

-Tildes are extremely uncommon.
-Due to this, it’s recommended to configure this rule with '`'
+Tildes are uncommon.
+So it’s recommended to configure this rule with '`'.

 Fix